Man who killed his mother arrested in brutal attack on Asian woman in NYC

 A homeless man on lifetime parole after serving time for killing his mother has been arrested in the brutal attack Monday on a 65-year-old Asian woman in midtown Manhattan.
 Police say Brandon Elliot, 38, was apprehended in a hotel where he was staying that's being used as a homeless shelter.
 It's near the site of the attack.

 It was one of two new vicious attacks on Asians in the city and came amid a sharp rise in hate crimes against Asians there and nationwide.
-Bystanders did nothing to help the victims of the two latest New York attacks.
+Bystanders did nothing to help as the victims of the two latest New York incidents were attacked.

+A CBSN special, "Asian Americans Battling Bias: Continuing Crisis" airs Wednesday at 6p/8p/12a ET on CBSN.
+The one-hour special, hosted by Elaine Quijano, features roundtable discussions with Olivia Munn, Daniel Dae Kim, Cheryl Burke and other Asian American celebrities and thought leaders.
+Download the CBS News app on your phone or connected TV to watch.

-The one in which an arrest was made happened outside an apartment building as the woman was walking to church just before noon, CBS New York reports.
+The attack on the woman happened Sunday outside an apartment building as she was walking to church just before noon, CBS New York reports.

-Surveillance video showed a man kicking the woman to the ground and stomping on her several times before, police said, he made anti-Asian statements.
+Surveillance video showed a man kicking the woman to the ground and stomping on her several times before he made anti-Asian statements, police said.
 Sources told CBS New York he also told the woman "You don't belong here" before running off.

 The victim was hospitalized with serious injuries, police said.